Proving A Sexual Abuse Case

 Penalties for conviction of sexual abuse are harsher if the crime is committed against a victim younger than 15 years of age.
 If the state proves that the victim was 14 years of age or younger at the time of the commission of the offense, the crime is classified as a class 3 felony and punishable under a special statute for dangerous crimes against children.
 Additionally, the crime of sexual abuse applies to victims under the age of 15 only for the touching of the female breast.
 Other types of sexual contact involving victims under 15 constitute molestation of a child under a separate statutory provision.

-If you or a loved one is facing prosecution for a sex crime or other serious offense, call Phoenix criminal lawyer Howard A. Snader at 602-899-0590.
+If you or a loved one is facing prosecution for a sex crime or other serious offense, call Phoenix Sexual Abuse Defense Attorney, Howard A. Snader.